gharials/dev-path/docs/programming/mental-models.md

 ### Associations in programming

-Objects in programming languages are associative by nature.
+Objects (called _records_ in some languages) in programming languages are associative by nature.
 The properties of an object contain the values associated with it.
 For example, a student object contains only the information associated with a particular student (e.g. name, class, roll number, etc.)

 The *map* data structure (called *dictionary* in some languages) is capable of storing and retrieving associations.
 A map variable can both associate a *key* with a *value,* and also can find the associated value given the key.
 The mapping rule (which key is to be associated with which value) is up to the programmer.

+## Hierarchy

+A hierarchy organizes things at a number of levels.
+A level is owned by its _parent level_ and it owns its _child levels._ Depending on contexts, different terms are used instead of parent and child levels.
+Hierarchy is a natural way of organizing things on many occasions.
+A hierarchy may represent ownership, priority, and many other things.

+Hierarchies are often represented with [_trees_](https://en.wikipedia.org/wiki/Tree_structure).
+Organizing things in hierarchies whenever possible helps understand the relationship among them.

+### Examples

+1. Staffs in organizations are usually organized in a hierarchy called _organizational chart_, or _organogram_.
+Staffs at a higher level of hierarchy oversees or supervises the ones at the lower levels of hierarchy; staffs at a lower level of hierarchy reports to those at the higher level.
+2. Operating systems organize the files in its disks in a hierarchy called _file tree._ A _parent_ directory owns all the subdirectories and files within it.
+Deleting a parent directory deletes all its child directories and files too.
+3. Table of contents of a book is also a hierarchy.
+A chapter contains its sections, subsections.
+It helps readers navigating through the book.
+4. In source codes, indentations are used to represent hierarchies.
+A code block is indented to indicate that it is owned by its parent block.
+5. Designers use various [_visual hierarchy_](https://www.interaction-design.org/literature/topics/visual-hierarchy) techniques in designs to indicate priority (e.g. larger or darker texts are more important), help navigation (e.g. a [breadcrumbs](https://careerfoundry.com/en/blog/ui-design/ui-breadcrumbs/)), etc.